brian-patrao/cloud-app/README.md

 # cloud-app

-Serverless folder is for the cloud function tf-gcp-infra holds the infrastructure code webapp contains the application code
+Serverless folder is for the cloud function <br>
+tf-gcp-infra holds the infrastructure code <br>
+webapp contains the application code <br>